dataprofessor/streamlit-for-llm/content/Lesson-4.md

 ```python
 pip install langchain
 ```
+> 💡 Note
+>

-<p class="callout info">Check out the LangChain documentation for further information on each of these modules.</p>
+> Check out the LangChain documentation for further information on each of these modules.